PhonggDangg/ChainForHelp/README.md

 # ChainForHelp
-This is the repo of the ChainForHelp project to serve the data analysis programming 2 of group 05
+This is the repo of the ChainForHelp project to serve the Data Analysis Programming 2 of group 05